asciimoo/chiefr/README.md

 ## Features

-As a maintainer: Chiefr allows to distribute the ownership of different parts of the codebase to different maintainers
+As a maintainer:
+ - Distribute the ownership of different parts of the codebase to different maintainers
+ - Automate pull request labeling and the assignment of related maintainers

-As a contributor: Chiefr shows the appropriate repository and maintainers to submit your contributions
+As a contributor:
+ - Chiefr shows the appropriate repository and maintainers to submit your contributions

 ## Usage